1. Skip to content

 Why is the far-right AfD so powerful in eastern Germany?

-Numerous grassroots organizations have been warning against this.
-They have been complaining for months that the AfD has shifted the political debate far to the right with its anti-immigration slogans.
+Numerous grassroots organizations have been warning against this trend, saying for months that the AfD has shifted the political debate far to the right with its anti-immigration slogans.

 This article was originally written in German.